This tutorial demonstrates workflows using custom transformers and manual

 Run the workspace to make sure it’s working correctly.
 If there are any issues, review the workspace parameters and refer to the Sending a Work Order to Cityworks with FME exercise for configuration.

-Please note, the Cityworks REST API requires an Entity Type to be included with every WorkOrder > Create request.
-Once again, you'll need to refer to your Cityworks instance or administrator to identify entity types specific to your organization.
-"WHYDRANT" is specific to the instance of Cityworks used for the tutorial.
-Just like the template ids, this value is for example only and your Cityworks instance may not have this specific entity type.
+Please note that the Cityworks REST API requires an Entity Type to be included with every WorkOrder > Create request.
+Once again, you'll need to refer to your Cityworks instance or to your administrator to identify the entity types specific to your organization.
+"WHYDRANT" is specific to the Cityworks instance used for the tutorial.
+Just like the template IDs, this value is for example only, and your Cityworks instance may not have this specific entity type.

 FME can manage documents and files on Cityworks.
 In this example, we'll attach a generic "Chip Seal" document to each new work order.
 The WorkOrderAttachmentAdder custom transformer can do this for us.